 Quality of Design Works

 Personal taste and subjective preferences aside, there are objective metrics to assess the quality of design works.
 Asking questions in the realms of tangible solutions that should be an integral part of the design will help you determine how much thought (or not) goes into the design process.
 Start from evaluating their past experiences by asking questions such as, what were the main objectives with X project and how did you achieve it?
 Even if small, what were the innovative elements that resolved a functional, aesthetic or operational challenge?
 Then move into the technical aspect such as, are there any operational/functional/technological innovations that can be considered for the project?
 For example, how can the design decisions help in optimizing the energy consumption in the project?
 And then adding a brand positioning question, such as, how appropriate is the design for the target audience?
 Or how well does it represent the project objectives?

 This sums up our guidelines for creating your own metrics in evaluating interior design professionals for your next project.
 In conclusion, we would like to leave you with the least asked and probably the most important question.
 Whether intentionally, due to educational background in design or exposure to similar media content (thanks to globalization), similar design ideas do appear in different design sectors.
 Deciding whether to allow the use of widespread design elements can be far-reaching for your next project.

 At the end of the day, if you want to provide value with competitive edge and differentiation, it is important to ask, how original is the design?

-STUDIOVN is an interdisciplinary design studio with a human-centred approach to interior and experiential design.
+STUDIOVN is an experiential interior design studio with an interdisciplinary approach to interior architecture, interior design and experiential design.
 We believe that curated design experience provides the novelty that will indeed become the real differentiator.
 For collaborations & opportunities get in touch.